-Set in a northern French industrial town (which reminded me of the German city of Dortmund) A Childhood tells the story of 13-year-old Jimmy (Alexi Mathieu) who is forced to prematurely grow up.
-As the eldest child, Jimmy has to not only look after himself, but care for his little half-brother Kevin (Jules Gauzelin) while their mother is “busy enjoying life” alongside her latest boyfriend, which translates into frequent drinking parties and drug abuse.
+Set in a northern French industrial town (which reminded me of the German city of Dortmund), A Childhood tells the story of 13-year-old Jimmy (Alexi Mathieu), who is forced to grow up prematurely.
+As the eldest child, Jimmy has to not only look after himself but care for his little half-brother Kevin (Jules Gauzelin).
+At the same time, their mother is “busy enjoying life” alongside her latest boyfriend, which translates into frequent drinking parties and drug abuse.
 Although not intentionally (or so one hopes), Jimmy and Kevin are neglected and have to find ways to fit into the world on their own.

-While one may recognize the dysfunctional family element that frequents the narratives of films belonging to the Coming-of-age genre, the story related in A Childhood is void of clichés and provides an extremely poignant portrait of its young protagonist.
+While one may recognize the dysfunctional family element that frequents the narratives of films belonging to the Coming-of-age genre, the story related in A Childhood is void of clichés.
+It provides a highly poignant portrait of its young protagonist.

 This is not to say that all scenes are good-natured ones.
-Yet most are and feature creative interludes with stunning visuals (though, for the most part, just portraying everyday life) and well chosen pieces of music that is characterized by lyrics that fit the film’s theme (in an almost poetic manner).
+Yet most are and feature creative interludes with stunning visuals (though, for the most part, just portraying everyday life) and well-chosen music pieces characterized by lyrics that fit the film’s theme (in an almost poetic manner).
 The result: a very rewarding viewing experience.
 Some of the scenes are almost like a mini movie within the movie itself and, together they produce Coming-of-Age cinema at its best!

-Philippe Claudel (who wrote and directed the film), employs a multitude of devices and techniques to ensure that no one will remain indifferent to Jimmy’s story.
-The action in the film is not just physical, but internal, philosophical and emotional.
-In at least one scene, there is so much suspense that the tension becomes physically palpable.
+Philippe Claudel (who wrote and directed the film) employs many devices and techniques to ensure that no one will remain indifferent to Jimmy’s story.
+The action in the film is not just physical, but internal, philosophical, and emotional.
+There is so much suspense in at least one scene that the tension becomes physically palpable.

 Thanks to the wonderful acting performance by the entire cast, the film’s characters felt real and their actions believable – which resulted in highly credible storytelling.
 So much so that, in many of the characters, I recognized people with whom I have encountered at one time or another – youth and adult alike.
 The screen presence of Alexi Matheieu is nothing short of extraordinary (despite his lack of prior acting experience), Reaction shots (tight close-ups) are used frequently on his expressive face, allowing a glimpse into his eyes and soul and allowing the viewer to almost feel his emotions.